SaraViolett/To-Do-Application/README.md

 Title: to_do_application
 About: Assignment in Module 1 of Coding Temple bootcamp.
-The follow where given as guidelines:
+The following were given as guidelines for the assignment:
     User Interface (UI) and Storage Method
         Build a simple Command Line Interface (CLI) that welcomes users and displays a menu with options to add, view, delete tasks, or quit the application
         The tasks should be stored in a Python list